 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 One of the major inhibitory neurotransmitters in the mammalian CNS, predominantly active in the spinal cord and brain stem.
 Also acts as a modulator of excitatory amino acid transmission mediated by NMDA receptors.
-Also available as part of the NMDA Receptor - Glycine Site Tocriset™.

 |Storage||Store at RT|